vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![case 2 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-2.png)

+As you can see, this is getting us the SAME result as case 1, but these 3 improvements form the foundation for building an optimum `Object.GetHashCode` implementation.

-As you can see, we're getting better but this variant still suffers from the `XOR` producing the same hash code for property value combinations.
+We are still sufferring from `XOR` producing the same hash code for property value combinations.
 We need to throw `XOR` out the window immediately.

 ## Case 3: do SUM instead of XOR
 ```c#